chasehawaii/chasehawaii.github.io/index.md

 $ meteor npm install
 ```

-Third, enable the CAS System, put CAS settings in Meteor.settings (for exemple using METEOR_SETTINGS env or --settings) like so:
+Next, enable the CAS System, put CAS settings in Meteor.settings (for exemple using METEOR_SETTINGS env or --settings) like so:

 ```
 "cas": {